upperlinecode/flask-and-MongoDB/readme.md

 So if someone were to see our code (on github or using other tools), they wouldn't be able to see our username and password.

-#### Environment Variables in Goorm
+#### Environment Variables in ide.cs50.io

-When you are building in Goorm, ...
+When you are building in [ide.cs50.io](https://ide.cs50.io), the default file structure does not show hidden/system files.

+Create a `.env` file as you would any other file, and save it to the top-level folder; when you save it, you won't actually see it in the list of files.
+To see the `.env` file, tap the gear in the folder structure and select "Show hidden files".

+You'll also see other system files that start with `.` such as `.flaskenv` and `.gitignore`.

 #### Environment Variables in Heroku